Vodafone NZ losing 200 staff, including two key execs

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

+Vodafone NZ is poised to lose another 200 staff in another restructure.

-An email to all staff from chief executive Jason Paris said there will be an all-hands meeting on Thursday to discuss the initiative.
+An email to all staff by chief executive Jason Paris says there will be an all-hands meeting today to discuss the initiative.

-Last night, a Vodafone spokeswoman confirmed about 200 staff would be shed in the exercise - but added some 150 would be hired over time.
+Speaking to the New Zealand Herald this morning, Paris confirmed around 200 staff would be shed in the exercise - but added that up to 150 would be hired over time.

-The restructure was, in part, to address the duplication of some roles.
+The restructure was, in part, to address the duplication of some back-office and middle-management roles, freeing resources to reinforce frontline staff and upgrading services and networks under a $335m investment drive.
+In some cases, there would be retraining rather than a new hire.

+The CEO said Vodafone had been on a drive to improve customer service.
+It was now on a par with peers, he said.
+The telco needed to accelerate is restructure to lead the pack.

+Paris said Vodafone NZ currently had around 2000 staff.
+He was aiming for the restructure to be over - in terms of confirming roles - by the end of March. (the Herald will have more from Paris soon).

-It also says: "Anthony Welton's role as Customer Operations Director is no longer required."
+It also says that "Anthony Welton's role as Customer Operations Director is no longer required."
 Welton had completed an exercise to "turn around and stabilise our customer service and operations."

 Luey became Vodafone NZ's marketing boss in November 2018 after joining the company from MYOB.
 She was previously chief operating officer at Herald publisher NZME.